SEN/D Information Report

 Year 6:

-• During the spring and summer term, prior to admission in year 7, all HUET primary schools are visited by the SENCo and all necessary information is transferred to allow for continuity
+• During the spring and summer term, prior to admission in year 7, all HUET primary schools are visited by the Aspire team and all necessary information is transferred to allow for continuity

-• A member of the SEN team will always try to attend year 6 EHCP annual reviews
+• A member of the Aspire team will always try to attend year 6 EHCP annual reviews

 • Transition booklets are shared with primary feeder schools